MajorGiT89/Reproducibility/README.md

  ### *OR*

-Use the button at the bottom of this document to open the Repo on a virtual machine using Binder under the text ["Open this repo on a virtual machine"](Original Data Source and licensing Conditions)
+Use the button at the bottom of this document to open the Repo on a virtual machine using Binder

 ONCE BINDER IS OPEN PRESS THE R STUDIO BUTTON (under NOTEBOOK heading) AND THEN SELECT "Analysis.R" under files